 Being an is a big decision, and the screening process has its complications.
 When you donate eggs, you help individuals who can’t become pregnant on their own.
 To ensure that you are compensated for your time and effort, donation clinics pay for each donation.

 Egg donor clinics, also known as egg donor agencies, facilitate the egg donation process by screening donors and matching them with recipients.
 The screening process requires extensive medical and personal history.
 While it may seem overwhelming, DoNotPay can help you streamline the application process to become an egg donor in Maine.

 What Does It Mean to Be an Egg Donor?

-As an egg donor in Maine, you volunteer to have some of your eggs harvested for use by other individuals.
+As an , you volunteer to have some of your eggs harvested for use by other individuals.
 The eggs may be frozen for future use or immediately implanted into the intended mother or a surrogate.
 The eggs are fertilized in a lab using IVF (in vitro fertilization) procedures before they are implanted into the recipient's uterus.